DragonFly On-Line Manual Pages

 These functions are thread-safe since libcurl 7.84.0 if

-with multiple threads it is especially important that before use
+multiple threads it is especially important that before use you call

 Memory functions

-your own replacements, must be thread safe.
-You can use
+replacements, must be thread safe.
+You can use curl_global_init_mem(3)

 Non-safe functions